CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 files.
 Browsing the :ref:`figures in the File Mapping Manual<StandardFMMfigs>`, as well as the :ref:`SIDS <CGNS-SIDS>` itself, will provide some feel for the scope of the system.
-The :ref:`User's Guide to CGNS <DocUserGuide>`, and the CGNS :ref:`Mid-Level Library <StandardMLL>` document, should give an indication of what might be required to implement CGNS in a given application.
-Prospective users should probably not concern themselves with the details of ADF or HDF5.
+The :ref:`User's Guide to CGNS <DocUserGuide>`, and the CGNS :ref:`Mid-Level Library <StandardMLL>` document should indicate what might be required to implement CGNS in a given application.
+Prospective users should probably not be concerned about the details of ADF or HDF5.

 End Users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~